-A common cause is
+A common cause of trigeminal neuralgia is

 Occasionally in younger people, trigeminal neuralgia results from nerve damage due to multiple sclerosis.
 Rarely, trigeminal neuralgia results from damage due to compression by a tumor, an abnormal connection between arteries and veins (arteriovenous malformation), or a bulge (aneurysm) in an artery supplying a nerve near the brain.

-The pain can occur spontaneously but is often triggered by touching a particular spot (called a trigger point) on the face, lips, or tongue or by an action such as brushing the teeth or chewing.
+Pain due to 4th cranial nerve palsy can occur spontaneously but is often triggered by touching a particular spot (called a trigger point) on the face, lips, or tongue or by an action such as brushing the teeth or chewing.
 Repeated short, lightning-like bursts of excruciating stabbing pain can be felt in any part of the lower portion of the face but are most often felt in the cheek next to the nose or in the jaw.

 Usually, only one side of the face is affected.
 The pain usually lasts seconds but may last up to 2 minutes.
 Recurring as often as 100 times a day, the pain can be incapacitating.
 Because the pain is intense, people tend to wince, and thus the disorder is sometimes called a tic.
 The disorder commonly resolves on its own, but bouts of the disorder often recur after a long pain-free interval.

-Because the bouts of pain are brief and recurrent, typical analgesics are not usually helpful, but other drugs, especially certain anticonvulsants (which stabilize nerve membranes—see Anticonvulsants), may help.
+Because the bouts of pain are brief and recurrent, typical analgesics are not usually helpful, but other drugs, especially certain anticonvulsants (which stabilize nerve membranes), may help.
 The anticonvulsant carbamazepine is usually tried first.
 Oxcarbazepine, gabapentin, or phenytoin, also anticonvulsants, may be prescribed if carbamazepine is ineffective or has intolerable side effects.

 Baclofen (a drug used to reduce muscle spasms) or amitriptyline (an tricyclic antidepressant) may be used instead.
 If amitriptyline has intolerable side effects, another tricyclic antidepressant may be tried (see Table: Drugs Used to Treat Depression).